Frequently Asked Questions

 What industries are represented in Hygraph's case studies?

-Hygraph's case studies cover industries such as food and beverage, consumer electronics, automotive, healthcare, travel and hospitality, media and publishing, eCommerce, SaaS, marketplace, education technology, and wellness and fitness.
-See all case studies.
+Hygraph's case studies span ecommerce, automotive, staffing, travel and hospitality, food and beverage, consumer electronics, media and publishing, healthcare, wellness and fitness, education technology, marketplace, SaaS, and government.
+See all industries.

 Can you share specific customer success stories using Hygraph?